Ogbomosho: History

+Alagba the sacred tortoise

 Alagba is believed to have been born in the year 1675 in the old Oyo town, which is now being referred to as Ogbomoso.
 He was reputedly said to have been brought from the forest by the third Soun of Ogbomoso, Oba Ikumoyede who ruled from 1770 until 1797.
-In deference to its age, it is called Alagba, which means ”the elderly one” in Yoruba.
+In deference to its age, it is called Alagba, which means "the elderly one" in Yoruba.
 In Ogbomoso, where the legendary tortoise lumbers about in the palatial grounds of the king, it is almost a sacrilege to refer to Alagba as a mere tortoise.
 The tortoise played host to many monarchs in Ogbomoso in the past.

-Last days on earth

-The sacred tortoise, which was believed to the oldest in Africa, was sick for a few days before her demise on 5 October 2019.
+The sacred tortoise, which was believed to be the oldest in Africa, was sick for a few days before her demise on 5 October 2019.